A leisure day at Wedge Pond with a brief mountain foray in Kananaskis Country, Alberta, Canada.

 When the time arrives it is very difficult to abandon the ascent.
 Common sense prevails and reluctant turnabout begins the initially very steep descent.

-At the dry creek bed, the swing right to follow prevailing, best quality trail pop out from the forest very near the parking area.
+At the dry creek bed, the swing right to follow prevailing, best quality trail pops out from the forest very near the parking area.
 This exit location is a better entry point than the original taken from the shore of Wedge Pond.
 Look for the firewood sign, at the wide gravel path behind the parking area washrooms for the better trail entrance as shown in the photo below.

 Or, nearby, search for these two mushrooms surrounded by strawberry plants.